solid/solidproject.org/_posts/newsletter/next.md

 If you missed Solid World you can [watch the recording here]().

+This month, Solid Manager, Mitzi László gave an overview of Solid as well as a mid-year recap.
+This was followed by a presentation by Sarven Capadisli on behalf of the Editors to give an overview of the specification progress this month.
+The two early companies to work on Solid introduced themselves and gave a quick update on what they are currently working on.
+Kelly O'Brien from Inrupt spoke about the UK covid project with Open University and Kingsley Idehen introduced OpenLink.

 The [next Solid World](https://www.eventbrite.com/e/solid-world-tickets-111960609196) will happen on the 6th August 2020.
 If you have any content requests or would like to present at the next Solid world email info@solidproject.org.

 ### Articles and Talks mentioning Solid